-After lengthy consultations, the law’s final text was approved, confirming the planned targets: to restore at least 20 per cent of Europe’s marine and terrestrial territory by 2030 and all endangered habitats by 2050.
+On August 18, 2024, the Nature Restoration Law officially entered into force confirming the intended targets: to restore at least 20 percent of Europe’s marine and terrestrial land by 2030 and all endangered habitats by 2050.

 Direct and indirect drivers of biodiversity loss Fonte: IPBES, 2019